ShanaLMoore/ping-pong-programming-workshop/README.md

 $ gem install bundler
 ```

-## Instructions
+# Instructions
 1. Clone this project. cd into the project.
 2. Run ```bundle install```
-3. Start with the calculator challegne.
+3. Start with the calculator challenge.
 Open lib/calculator.rb in your editor of choice for instructions.
 4. Run specs, like: ```rspec spec/calculator_spec.rb```
 5. If you have more time, move onto other code challenges found within the lib folder.